Toward P vs NP: An Observer-Theoretic Separation via SPDP Rank and a ZFC-Equivalent Foundation within the N-Frame Model: Storjohann-Wiedemann Rank Algorithm

-\paragraph{Rank-benign move set.} We work with the smallest equivalence relation on polynomials generated by the following moves, all of which are either (a) proved rank-benign in Lemma~\ref{lem:basis-invariance}, or (b) part of the canonicalization algorithm by definition.
+We work with the smallest equivalence relation on polynomials generated by the following moves, all of which are either (a) proved rank-benign in Lemma~\ref{lem:basis-invariance}, or (b) part of the canonicalization algorithm by definition.

 \begin{definition}[Compiler equivalence moves $\sim$] Fix the compiler template family $\mathsf{Comp}$ (radius--$1$ blocks, diagonal basis, and $\Pi^+$).
 We write $p \equiv_{\mathrm{comp}} p'$ (or $p \sim p'$) if $p'$ is obtained from $p$ by a finite sequence of the following moves (and their inverses where applicable): \begin{enumerate} \item \textbf{(E1) Block-local invertible changes.} Blockwise invertible linear changes of variables within blocks, and block-local variable renamings (permutations) consistent with the block partition $B$.